vishalagrawal22/CPPT/website/docs/intro.md

 sidebar_position: 1
 ---

-CPPT is a cross platform command line tool to automate your competitive programming workflow without cluttering your workspace with test case data.
+CPPT is a cross platform command line tool to automate your competitive programming workflow without cluttering your workspace with testcase data.

 ## Problem

-There are various choices for command line tools in the competitive programming ecosystem like [cpb](https://searleser97.github.io/cpbooster/) and [cf tool](https://github.com/xalanq/cf-tool), which could help you automate various repetitive tasks and make competitive programming more efficient and fun but these tools can fill your source code directory with test case files quickly.
+There are various choices for command line tools in the competitive programming ecosystem like [cpb](https://searleser97.github.io/cpbooster/) and [cf tool](https://github.com/xalanq/cf-tool), which could help you automate various repetitive tasks and make competitive programming more efficient and fun but these tools can fill your source code directory with testcase files quickly.
 If you like to solve many problems from various platforms without changing your work directory, this causes a big mess.

 ## Solution